MobiSec-CSE-UTA/Sipster/README.md

 2. Using GCC to complie the source file in the "Codes" folder and then run "./Sipster.run".
 3. You can also directly download and run the complied file "./Sipster.run".
 4. The **interactive program** is stored under the folder “Example# Evaluate the computation time of SM” and “RU_UC” which takes different inputs to test the proposed algorithm from various aspects, such as different billing phases and the number of tokens.
-5. **An additional interactive program** is stored under the folder "Sipster_codes" which benchmark the Sipster by taking more inputs including the different Sipster role (devices), algorithm (billing) phases, the number of RUs (i.e., N), and the number of tokens (i.e., K).
+5. **An additional interactive program** is stored under the folder "Sipster_codes" which benchmarks the Sipster by taking more inputs including the different Sipster role (devices), algorithm (billing) phases, the number of RUs (i.e., N), and the number of tokens (i.e., K).

 **Example compile commands on iMac devices:**